 As we returned from our morning tour of Heidelberg Castle, we were greeted with the sound of German music coming from the sundeck.

-The crew had put together a fabulous lunch for us there.
-They had set up stations offering an incredible assortment of various German items such as brats, German meatball sliders, pulled pork sliders, German potato salad, and some other things that I don’t know the name of.
+The crew had put together a fabulous lunch buffet, with stations offering an incredible assortment of various German items.
+We saw bratwursts, German meatball sliders, pulled pork sliders, German potato salad, and some other things that I don’t know the name of.